arnodel/golua/README.md

 ### Standard Library

-The basic library is partly done.
+The basic library is done apart from `xpcall`.

 The coroutine library has `create`, `resume` and `yield` implemented and tested so far.